-- Your kids are wearing raggedy mismatched crap to school…
+2. Your kids are wearing raggedy mismatched crap to school

-It’s late April and we’re in full-on pattern mixing over here.
+This year, we’re in full-on pattern mixing over here.
 You want to wear plaid shorts with a striped tee shirt?
 Fine.
-You feel strongly about your outfit of the day incorporating those t00-small sweatpants from the bottom of the laundry hamper?
+You feel strongly about your outfit of the day incorporating those too-small sweatpants from you snagged from the box of stuff I’m going to donate someday?
 Whatevs, kid.
 Do.
 Your.
 Thing.

 I don’t know about you, but every September, I vow I’m going to be that “put together mom.”
 Not so annoyingly perfect that everyone hates you on principle, but casually put together.
 Your bun is artfully messy.
 Your yoga pants don’t bear visible signs of snot or oatmeal and at least once a week, you wear slacks with actual zippers and makeup.

-- The quality of your packed lunches is…well, crappy
+4. The diminished quality of your packed lunches

-My September lunches were carefully assembled – fresh fruit in BPA free plastic containers – because ziplock baggies are evil.
+My September lunches were carefully assembled – fresh fruit in BPA free plastic containers – because of the evils of disposable plastic bags and all that stuff.
 Imaginative sandwiches with the crusts cut off upon request.
-Folded napkins and encouraging notes.
+Folded napkins and encouraging lunchbox printables.

-Rolling towards May, my kids are lucky if I remembered to buy Lunchables at the grocery store.
+By May, my kids are lucky if I remembered to buy Lunchables and Capri Sun.

-- Your level of backpack attentiveness is…well, also crappy
+5. Your level of backpack attentiveness is…well, crappy

 I look back on the time I spent carefully examining each piece of paper that came home with my kids.
 I was on top of things.
 I was one of those “I have it together” moms and I did actually have it together.

-- Your minivan is at an all-time level of gross…
+6. Your minivan or car is at an all-time level of gross…

 Some poor soul is going to have to detail that bad boy at some point.
 Hopefully, you’re a good tipper.